w11wo/w11wo.github.io/_pages/about.md

 ![](images/helloworld.gif)

 Hello!
-My name is Wilson Wongso, a Machine Learning Engineer who started his PhD at the University of New South Wales (UNSW) Sydney, 🇦🇺 Australia.
-My fields of interest include low-resource Natural Language Processing (NLP) and Speech Language Processing (SLP).
+My name is Wilson Wongso, a PhD candidate in Computer Science at the University of New South Wales (UNSW) Sydney, 🇦🇺 Australia.
+I specialize in Natural Language Processing (NLP) and currently work as a casual Research Assistant at UNSW, focusing on geo-spatial querying using national varieties of English.

-On the side, I am a Machine Learning Engineer at [Bookbot](https://www.bookbotkids.com/).
-I lead a small team of two and our work focuses on automatic speech recognition, speech synthesis, audio classification, conversational AI, and many more.
+In addition, I am a part-time AI/ML Consultant/Engineer for [Eluve](https://eluve.com/) and [Bookbot](https://www.bookbotkids.com/).
+I work on a range of projects including speech recognition, speech synthesis, large language models (LLMs), and more.

 I am also an independent researcher at [Lazarus NLP](https://lazarusnlp.github.io/).
 We work on open-source language models for languages of 🇮🇩 Indonesia.
 Our main goal is to revive the dying languages of Indonesia through speech and language technology.
 Our most recent publication is titled [NusaBERT: Teaching IndoBERT to be Multilingual and Multicultural](https://aclanthology.org/2025.sealp-1.2/).